 - Repayment terms are short: The longest repayment period on American Express personal loans is three years.
-Competitors such as Upstart and Prosper allow you to take as long as five years to repay your loans.
-While longer repayment periods mean higher interest costs because you pay interest for longer, a loan with a longer repayment period also has a lower monthly payment.
-The short repayment timeline may make Amex’s loans unaffordable for some borrowers.
+Alternatives such as Upgrade allow you to take as long as five years to repay your loans.

 Bottom Line: American Express Personal Loans Can Be a Viable Option for Some Borrowers

 American Express personal loans are an option only for certain borrowers who are pre-approved credit card members.
 They’re an especially great option if you’re looking to consolidate credit card debt because Amex is one of few lenders who will pay off your other creditors directly when you get a loan.

 Author: Christy Rakoczy